The best all-season tyres 2021

 This measures the force needed to turn a tyre, which has a direct impact on fuel economy.
 The more force required, the more fuel the car will use.

-We hooked up a sound meter on the car to measure noise levels as the car coasted down from 50mph over a trio of surfaces.
+We hooked up a sound meter on the car to measure noise levels as the car drove at 62mph over smooth tarmac.